THInK-Team/thinkteam.github.io/README.md

 For smaller edits, you can just use the editor on the github site, though it's still a good idea to save the edit to a branch.

 For larger edits, check out this repo locally.
-Our convention for branch names is `username/description`, so it's easy to tell whose contribution it is.
 Run jekyll locally to get a preview of the site.

 ## Troubleshooting